Col45/4kMagnifier/README.md

 Current State
 -------------
 This code was put together using relatively new concepts for me, so do not expect any level of optimization.
 Over time I will go through and comment and clean up everything.
+When everything is cleaned up and easy to follow, I'll make an explanation video dissecting the code to help push the progess.

 How to use
 ----------